Fatmire09/Smart-Greenhouse-Controller/README.md

 <img width="1317" height="617" alt="Smooth Krunk-Tumelo" src="https://github.com/user-attachments/assets/f031d421-fb16-4c19-bc4d-482051b9397c" />

-The system is built around an Arduino Uno, which acts as the central controller for all sensors and actuators.
-All components are mounted on a breadboard to allow easy prototyping and testing.
+The system is built around an Arduino Uno, which acts as the central controller for all sensors.
+All components are mounted on a breadboard.

 The **soil moisture sensor** is connected to the Arduino using three wires: VCC and GND provide power, while the analog output is connected to analog pin A0.
-This sensor continuously measures soil humidity and provides raw analog values that are later converted into percentage values by the software.
+This sensor continuously measures soil humidity and provides analog values that are later converted into percentage values by the software.

 A **DHT11 temperature and humidity sensor** is connected to a digital pin 2 and powered directly from the Arduino.
 This sensor is used to monitor the internal greenhouse environment and provides both temperature and humidity readings.

 An **NTC thermistor** is used to measure the external temperature.
 It is wired in a voltage divider configuration with a fixed resistor (10kΩ) and connected to analog pin A1.
-The Arduino calculates the temperature using the *Steinhart–Hart equation*.

 The **irrigation system** is controlled through a relay module.
 The relay input pin is connected to digital pin 4, while the relay contacts control the power supplied to the water pump.
-The relay is configured in an active-low mode to ensure safe default behavior when the system is powered on.

 A **16x2 LCD display** is connected using digital pins 8 to 13.
 A potentiometer is used to adjust the display contrast.
 The LCD provides real time feedback to the user, showing temperature, humidity, soil moisture, and pump status across different screens.